Gyanprakash136/ContextIQ-AI-Powered-Personalized-Consumer-Experience-Platform/DEPLOYMENT.md

     - **HTTP Port**: Set to `8000`.
 6. Click **Launch**.

+---

+### Configuration (Environment Variables)
+**IMPORTANT**: The application now supports API Key Rotation to handle rate limits.
+- `GOOGLE_API_KEYS`: A comma-separated string of your API keys.
+  - Example: `AIzaSy...Key1,AIzaSy...Key2,AIzaSy...Key3`
+- `GOOGLE_API_KEY`: (Optional) The initial key to start with.
+If ommitted, the first key from the list is used implicitly by rotation logic.

 ### B. Droplet (Virtual Server - Cheaper)
 Similar to EC2 but with a simpler UI.
 Starts at ~$4/mo.
 1. Create a **Droplet** (Ubuntu 22.04).